 About DET

-Energy Security for Germany and Europe
+Security of supply for Germany and Europe

-Infrastructure in Germany
+Robust Infrastructure in Germany

 DET'S Tasks